Moving to Sweden

 Our extensive network of local home search experts will ensure we have access to the latest properties coming onto the market.
 This means that we can find the right temporary accommodation for you, whatever your requirements and whatever your budget.

-Getting Around in Sweden
+Transport in Sweden

 While it may be possible to move to Sweden without a car, many expats living in Sweden choose to take their own vehicle or acquire a personal vehicle locally.
 This will depend on your circumstances and location in Sweden.
-Public Transportation is often preferred for commuting, but for personal use a vehicle is useful.
+Public transportation is often preferred for commuting, but for personal use a vehicle is useful.
 Furthermore, getting around by bicycle is popular in Stockholm and most other parts of the country.
 Bicycle lanes, shops, and storage are ample in most cities.

-Driver’s License
+Driver’s Licence

-To obtain a Swedish driver’s license, you must pass three tests.
-Prior to tests, it is required that you apply to the Driving Standards and Licensing Division (Vägverket) for a permit to practice driving.
+To obtain a Swedish driver’s licence, you must pass three tests.
+Prior to tests, it is required that you apply to the Driving Standards and Licensing Division (Vägverket) for a permit to practise driving.
 Driving schools are recommended but not imperative, a list of which is published by the National Association of Swedish Driving Schools.
 Medical requirements must also be met.
 Swedish driving tests are notoriously expensive and difficult.
-There are written and practical tests, similar to in the UK, as well as “halkbana”, the slippery road test.
+There are written and practical tests, similar to those in the UK, as well as “halkbana”, the slippery road test.

 Vehicle Insurance in Sweden